bids-standard/bids-website/docs/blog/posts/2025-04-17-steering-group-minutes.md

     -   conversion/renaming/moving process of data into SDS is often a source of error
         -   solution: validation during upload to SPARC database

-    -   allows to adding additional "standards" a particular dataset conforms to (e.g. RE-JOIN/HEAL) and providing additional jsonschemas for specific files.
+    -   allows to adding additional "standards" a particular dataset conforms to (for example RE-JOIN/HEAL) and providing additional jsonschemas for specific files.
         -   note (Yarik): somewhat relates to <https://github.com/bids-standard/bids-2-devel/issues/74> ("BIDS Extensions")

 -   SPARC was always meant to be multi-modal